-The project‘s steering committee consists of faculty from the universities involved, i.e. the University of Groningen in the Netherlands (RUG), Nelson Mandela University in Port Elizabeth, South Africa (NMU) and the German University of Oldenburg (UOL) plus the project coordinator.
+The project‘s steering committee consists of faculty from the universities involved, i.e. the University of Groningen in the Netherlands (RUG), Nelson Mandela University in Gqeberha (formerly Port Elizabeth), South Africa (NMU) and the German University of Oldenburg (UOL) plus the project coordinator.

 Affiliation: School of Educational and Social Sciences, University of Oldenburg